yuuna-zzz/WD--SEATWORK-3/readme.md

 Description of the project in details.

 Guiding Question:
- What is the project
+<h4>What is the project</h4>
-This activity explores and shows five distinct styles using HTML and CSS.
-This activity serves as a comprehensive exercise in applying different design aesthetics and techniques to similar content, allowing users to compare and contrast the effects of various styling approaches.
+<p>This activity explores and shows five distinct styles using HTML and CSS.
+This activity serves as a comprehensive exercise in applying different design aesthetics and techniques to similar content, allowing users to compare and contrast the effects of various styling approaches.</p>

-Whats the purposeThe purpose of this project
+<h5>Whats the purpose</h5>
-The purpose of this activity is to illustrate the use of HTML and CSS in creating varied visual presentations.
+<p>The purpose of this activity is to illustrate the use of HTML and CSS in creating varied visual presentations.
 It provides a hands-on learning experience to practice and improve HTML and CSS skills.
-Furthermore, it emphasizes how different styles can impact a web page's experience and visual appeal.
+Furthermore, it emphasizes how different styles can impact a web page's experience and visual appeal.</p>

-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->